Estimote/iOS-Indoor-SDK/README.md

 Indoor Location SDK enables creating location through builder and obtaining position updates from the location.
 Besides location builder there is also possibility of mapping location through Estimote Indoor Location App.

-The mapping process is simple and fast.
-Start by placing one beacon immediately to the right of the room's entrance at about chest height.
-Affix a single beacon in the center of each of the remaining walls.
-Then walk from beacon to beacon keeping as close to the perimeter of the space as possible.
-While walking, hold your phone in front of you.
-Stop at each beacon along the way, holding the phone next to it, to complete this one-time configuration process.
+The mapping process is simple.
+First, you'll need to map the shape.
+Start by walking around a location and stick as close to the perimeter as possible.
+Remember to hold the phone in front of you for the location to be mapped properly.
+The app will now suggest the number and placement of beacons.
+Affix them on the walls at chest height.
+To finalize the process walk around the location once more (again with the phone in front of you).
+Stop at each beacon along the way, to complete this one-time configuration process.

 There is a nice video tutorial by [@phillydev716](https://twitter.com/phillydev716) on [YouTube on how to use Indoor Location in your app](https://www.youtube.com/watch?v=BjXHBBvrWQ0).
 Please note, that video tutorial uses older version of our SDK (v.1.6).